vipulnaik/diet-exercise-health/profile-information/health-profile.md

 apply vaseline lotion to my legs daily and to my hands (just the hands, not the forearms) several times a day.
 With moderate care, I don't have any noticeable skin issues.

+## Aging

+This section presents a picture of my aging from my mid-to-late twenties to my mid-to-late thirties, with a particular focus on the evolution in the later years, when I've been better at keeping track of things.

+Ways I seem to be stable with age:

+* Resting vitals (heart rate, blood pressure): I don't have good historical measurements prior to mid-2023, as I did not have tools to measure heart rate and blood pressure at home.
+But based on the few measurements I got over the prior years, things do look roughly stable on these fronts.

+* Eye health (roughly): There was a long gap from my previous eye checkup to the one in 2021, but my loose impression is that my eye health has roughly stayed the same.

+* Baseline skin health (afaicmo) not accounting for better deliberate care steps: My skin has been on the dry side but the use of vaseline hydrating lotion has generally done the trick and prevented more serious issues.

+* Total accounted-for hours (a rough measure of total realized capacity to do stuff) seems largely stable.
+It did go down in around mid-2023 after shifting to part-time work, and is now back up roughly to match original levels.

+Ways I seem to be getting better with age:

+* Crystallized intelligence / knowledge in general seem to be improving.

+* Processes / protocols seem to be improving (around both how to prevent and respond to health things and to general life things).

+* Short-run cognitive and physical strength and stamina seem to be improving in the areas where I do regular practice; haven’t noticed any clear trends in other areas.
+Regular practice with a focus on improvement only started around 2021 and picked up around 2023.

+* Peak negatives (health issues, injuries, etc.) seem to be declining;
+  when I do get injured or a health issue, it seems to be more minor.
+This is likely due to the better processes and protocols as mentioned above.

+* Stress seems to be reducing, but this is likely mostly environmental (less sympathetic activation with working from home, reduced hours, less uncertainty-driven stress at work).

+* Dental health is improving, thanks to improved dental practices including flossing, rinsing, and regular 6-month cleanings.
+The improvement happened starting 2021.

+* Lipid profile may be improving, but more data is needed.

+Ways I seem to be getting worse with age:

+* Slow (but steady?) balding and graying.
+However, the rate of this doesn't seem unusually high relative to other males of my age.

+* Low-grade subjective physical distress may be getting worse (starting April 2024), but this might be dominated by a couple of categories (GI tract issues).

+* Recovery time from acute stresses may be increasing; I can’t subject myself to junk and recover the next day, but it’s not clear how good I was at recovering in the past, since I tend to record things more now (and also seem to be better — or luckier -- at avoiding acute stresses in the first place).

+* Related to the above two, I might have increased “sensitivity” to minor things, which may be good and bad; the good side of the increased sensitivity is the ability to act before things get bad, the flip side is being distracted by it even when my ability to act is limited.
+Example: previously despite having relatively significant gum disease I didn’t really notice any gum pain except during acute flares, now I seem to notice the most minor thing with my teeth and gums and lips and cheek.